tinfoil/mailchimp-gem/README.markdown

         api      = Mailchimp::API.new("your_api_key")

-See README-sts.markdown for details about the STS class, which supersedes the Uakari Gem

-        sts      = Mailchimp::STS.new("your_api_key")

 See README-mandrill for details about the Mandrill class

         mandrill = Mailchimp::Mandrill.new("your_api_key")

 ##Examples

 Take a look in the examples/ folder for examples using each of the APIs.
 The only actions these perform